top of page

 Kenya recently introduced a new Tea Bill that requires all Black CTC Teas to be sold through the Mombasa Tea Auction.
 This puts a stop to all direct private sales and forward contracts.

-Because of this, the platform will continue to retain its position in being one of the leading auction centres in the world, maintaining an edge over the other, with superior quality and prices.
+Because of this, the platform will continue to retain its position in being one of the leading auction centres in the world, with more work being put to improve on the quality of Kenyan tea for better prices on the world stage.

 bottom of page